 Overfeeding is the most common mistake fish owners make.
-Overfeeding clogs the filter and breaks down into toxins that are harmful to fish.
-Hence the warnings on the packages.
+When you give fish too much food, the remnants can clog your filter and break down into toxins that are harmful to fish.
+That is why there are warnings on fish food packages.

-When in doubt, underfeed!
-You can always give them another small feeding if necessary.
-However, if you overfeed the uneaten food will produce by-products which can be harmful to the fish.
-In the event you do overfeed, promptly remove the uneaten food using a siphon or net.
+In the event that you do overfeed, promptly remove the uneaten food using a siphon or net.

 If you do not remove the excess, you risk affecting the chemistry of the tank's water.
 Nitrates and ammonia levels can rise and the oxygen and pH can drop to life-threatening levels.
 The by-products can also cloud the water, promote an algae bloom, or encourage mold or planaria to grow out of control.